marmotteio/marmotteio/README.md

 ![Marmotte](https://raw.githubusercontent.com/marmotteio/marmotteio/main/public/readme.png)

-Marmotte is an open-source IT asset management system built with Laravel, PHP, and MySQL.
+Marmotte is an open-source IT asset management system built with Laravel, PHP.
 It's designed to help you keep track of all your IT resources in your business environment.

 ## Quick deploy
 <a href="https://railway.app/template/r6as-H?referralCode=24E22L">